 - 1. Students move through the program in cohorts. - 2.
 A minimum of 36 semester hours of graduate work must be completed with a minimum grade point average of 3.25 maintained.
 Only two grades lower than a B are allowed.
-Upon receiving a second grade lower than a B, a student is advised to repeat on one of the first two grades lower than a B before continuing in the program.
+Upon receiving a second grade lower than a B, a student is advised to repeat one of the first two grades lower than a B before continuing in the program.
 A student making a third grade lower than a B will be dismissed from the program.
 All appeals to policy relative to academic standing are made through the appropriate dean and, as necessary, to the graduate academic appeals subcommittee of the graduate committee. - 3.
-A student must complete all required work within a period of six years after enrolling in gradauate courses. - 4.
-A thesis is not an option in the Master of Education in Educational Leadership degree.

-- 5. A written comprehensive examination will be required of each candidate prior to graduation.
+A student must complete all required work within a period of six years after enrolling in graduate courses. - 4.
+A written comprehensive examination will be required of each candidate prior to graduation.
 The contents of this examination will be determined by the graduate faculty.
-A student must have met all other degree requirements and be enrolled in the final six hours in order to take the comprehensive examination. - 6.
-A signed program of study should be on file prior to completing 12 hours. - Candidates must successfully meet state requirements for Praxis SLLA (School Leadership Licensure Assessment) and any other licensure requirements mandated by the State of Mississippi as a graduation requirement. - 8.
+A student must have met all other degree requirements and be enrolled in the final six hours in order to take the comprehensive examination. - 5.
+A signed program of study should be on file prior to completing 12 hours. - 6.
+Candidates must successfully meet state requirements for Praxis SLLA (School Leadership Licensure Assessment) and any other licensure requirements mandated by the State of Mississippi as a graduation requirement. - 7.
 Participation in the graduation ceremony is required.
 Degrees are not conferred in absentia, except by the office of academic affairs' special permission for which students must submit a written request.
 Students who are candidates for May degrees are required to file applications for their degrees in the registrar's office by October 15.
 Candidates for August graduation must file by March 31.
 Late applications will be accepted up to 30 days after the respective deadlines.
-There will be a \$50 late fee in addition to the graduation fee.
+There will be a \$100.00 late fee in addition to the graduation fee. - 8.
+Candidates are required to have two approved mentors (P-12 licensed administrators) and complete 900 hours of practicum and internship.